PSIDefenseUp/splunk-firehose-nozzle/README.md

 * `HEC_WORKERS`: Set the amount of Splunk HEC workers to increase concurrency while ingesting in Splunk.
 * `ENABLE_EVENT_TRACING`: Enables event trace logging.
 Splunk events will now contain a UUID, Splunk Nozzle Event Counts, and a Subscription-ID for Splunk correlation searches.
 * `SPLUNK_VERSION`: The Splunk version that determines how HEC ingests metadata fields.
 Only required for Splunk version 6.3 or below.
     ###  Please note
     > SPLUNK_VERSION configuration parameter is only required for Splunk version 6.3 and below.
     For Splunk version 6.3 or below, please deploy nozzle via CLI.
 Update nozzle_manifest.yml with splunk_version (eg:- SPLUNK_VERSION: 6.3) as an env variable and [deploy nozzle as an app via CLI](#push-as-an-app-to-cloud-foundry).

     **[Tile](https://network.pivotal.io/products/splunk-nozzle/)** only supports deployment for Splunk version 6.4 or above
+* `ORG_INDEX_MAPPING_FILEPATH`: The path to a config file mapping Cloud Foundry orgs to Splunk indices.
+If provided, uses the specified file to route logs to Splunk and discards any messages for unmapped orgs.
+Messages not linked to a CF app will be routed to the index specified by `SPLUNK_INDEX`.

+    config file example:
+    ```yaml

+    # any orgs not configured here will have their logs discarded
+    mappings:
+    # send messages from this org and within the listed spaces to the given index
+    # messages from other spaces in this org will be discarded
+    - org: org-name-a
+      spaces:
+      - space-a
+      - space-b
+      target_splunk_index: splunk-index-a
+    # send messages from this org in any space to the given index
+    - org: org-name-b
+      target_splunk_index: splunk-index-b
+    ```
 - - - -

 ### Push as an App to Cloud Foundry

 Push Splunk Firehose Nozzle as an application to Cloud Foundry.
 Please refer to **Setup** section for details on user authentication.

 1. Download the latest release